Local

 “We offer potentially additional speed bumps with concern with traffic.
 We dramatically increase our parking,” he said.

-That’s not enough, Holley said, “Even if it’s four stories, which is out of character for the neighborhood,”
+That’s not enough, Holley said, “and even if it’s four stories, it is out of character for the neighborhood.”

 The historic association’s non-support is so intense that it has filed suit this month asking the city of Dayton to rezone the project site to something other than high-density housing.